 ANSI lumens vs ISO lumens vs LED lumens vs Light Source Lumens

-It is worthy to note that the high lumens do not necessarily represent high brightness when they have different lumens units.
+It is worth noting that the high lumens do not necessarily represent high brightness when they have different lumens units.
 For example, if 2,000 lumens may not be as bright as 200 ANSI lumens.
 That’s because different lumens units have various measurements.
 You should pay more attention to the lumen unit and take the ANSI lumens or ISO lumens as standard.

 See the table below to see the differences between ANSI lumens, ISO lumens, LED lumens, and Light Source Lumens.